CONTENTS OF THIS ARTICLE

 Repeat steps 1-3 with the other images now.

 Your key words and your summary will be interesting.
-I’ve tested this theory on myself and with my wife, and I’ve written down our test results so you can see how our results compare to yours once you’ve written yours down.
+I've tested this theory on myself (Chris) and with my wife (Bee), and I've written down our test results so you can see how our results compare to yours if you've written them down.

 These are the results of the three images from me and my wife: